Taz1205/News-Article-HTML/README.md

 Use space effectively: Adding space around your elements can make your webpage easier to read and navigate.
 This can include margins around blocks of text and padding inside elements.

 Highlight links: Make sure links are clearly distinguishable from the rest of the text.
 You can style links using the a selector and the :hover and :focus pseudo-classes to change the appearance of links when they're hovered over or receive keyboard focus.

+###### To write a simple HTTP request to serve static files such as your HTML and CSS files, you can use the built-in express.static middleware function

+I chose to add an app.js file that uses built-in express.static middleware function to create my web page  - <http://localhost:3000/techreturners_news_article.html> to run on my local host.
+If you haven't done so already, you will need to install Node.js and Express.
+First, download and install Node.js from the official website.
+Express is a popular framework for building web applications in Node.js.
+You need to install dependencies with:

+- ‘npm I express’

+In this code, express.static(path.join(__dirname, '.')) is serving the static files (like your HTML and CSS files) in the directory where app.js is located.

+- run ‘node app.js’

+and click to go live in vsCode and on your web browser as well.
+You can test this on softwares like Postman to see if it works and gives a success status code of 200.
+I checked out the lighthouse feature from the web browser's inspect functionality and this web page showed accessibility of 96%!
+YAY!!!!
+PHEW!!!